bobbimanners/ProDOS-Utils/README-sortdir.md

     - `B` - Sort in descending order of file size in blocks.
     - `e` - Sort in ascending order of file size in bytes (ie: EOF position).
     - `E` - Sort in descending order of file size in bytes (ie: EOF position).
+    - `.` - Keeps the entries in the existing order.
+This sort option is useful in order to compress any deleted entries in the directory without changing the order of the active entries.
     - `-` - Entering `-` (minus) will end the entry of sort options and move on to the next section.
   - *Filename case conversion ...*